 Filled glass jars don’t need to be tucked away in a cupboard – they can look quite attractive when placed on countertops or wall shelving.

 Instead of opaque plastic containers that oblige you to open them to remember what’s inside, try clear BPA-free containers.
-Label them if you need to, and store them together.
+Label them if you need to (use a label maker), and store them together.